nawalsinghfartiyal-creator/Used-Car-Price-Prediction-Using-Machine-Learning/README.md

   -  **Data Collection**

      The dataset containing used car information was obtained from a publicly available dataset.
-It includes several features related to vehicle specifications and prices
+It includes several features related to vehicle specifications and prices.

   -  **Data Cleaning**